nesoi-org/nesoi/docs/HANDS-ON.md

 // (The field names are arbitrary)
 ```

+> Note: When using Enum Paths, you **must** declare the field referenced by the enum path *before* the field with the enum path.

 You can't pass multiple values to `Enum Paths`, but you can pass to a nested subenum.